 Hoppers with Katta Sambal

-I can say a pile of Hoppers (Appa/ Appam) are another popular must try Sri Lankan cuisine for dinner.
-Hoppers are also known as Sri Lankan Pancake.
+I can say a pile of Hoppers (Appa/Appam) is another popular must-try Sri Lankan cuisine for dinner.
+Hoppers are also known as Sri Lankan Pancakes.

 Savory Hoppers and Egg Hoppers was the first Sri Lankan food I liked to try at Jinadasa Thala Guli Restaurant on Kandy Road.
 It was too tasty with Katta Sambal or Lunumiris.

-But my favorite is Egg Hoppers where you will find one poached egg in the top of each Hopper.
+But my favorite is Egg Hoppers where you will find one poached egg at the top of each Hopper.
 String Hoppers served for breakfast.

 Sri Lankan Dinner: Hoppers with Katta Sambal

-If you’re at this restaurant then must try Thala Guli, one of the favorite Sri Lankan sweets which made with grated coconut, jaggery, and sesame.
+If you’re at this restaurant then must try Thala Guli, one of the favorite Sri Lankan sweets made with grated coconut, jaggery, and sesame.

 Pol Roti with Lunumiris

-Pol Roti is nothing but a Coconut Bread and worth to try for breakfast with Lunumiris.
-My another favorite Sri Lankan breakfast.
-The main ingredient of this flatbread is coconut which mixed with red chilis, onions to prepare a dough of wheat flour.
-It served with Pol Sambola or Coconut Sambol.
+Pol Roti is nothing but a Coconut Bread and worth trying for breakfast with Lunumiris.
+My other favorite Sri Lankan breakfast.
+The main ingredient of this flatbread is coconut which is mixed with red chilis, onions to prepare a dough of wheat flour.
+It is served with Pol Sambola or Coconut Sambol.

 I can’t describe how yummy this Sri Lankan food was to me!
 For the first time, I ate this food from one local restaurant at Adam’s Peak while coming back to Slightly Chilled Hotel in Nallathanniya.

 Pol Roti with Lunumiris [Photo Source: The Internet]

-Two or three bread I took and forgot to capture photos of eating. 😀 I was too tired and hungry after almost 8 hours most robust adventure at Adam’s Peak.
-But I must say this spicy and sweet bread is must try for all Roti lovers around.
+Two or three bread I took and forgot to capture photos of eating. 😀 I was too tired and hungry after almost 8 hours of the most robust adventure at Adam’s Peak.
+But I must say this spicy and sweet bread is a must-try for all Roti lovers around.

 Pittu with Sour Fish Curry

-The cylinder shape of steamed rice is known as Pittu or Puttu in Sri Lanka and also a favorite dish in Kerala, India.
-Here too the main ingredient is the grated coconut which mixed with rice and served with curry for breakfast.
+The cylinder shape of steamed rice is known as Pittu or Puttu in Sri Lanka and is also a favorite dish in Kerala, India.
+Here too the main ingredient is the grated coconut which is mixed with rice and served with curry for breakfast.